-The solution is simply relationship and taking time to build mutual trust and understanding using your systems as a tool.
+The solution is simply relational — taking time to build mutual trust and creating the understanding of using your systems as a tool.
 Meet with your team member and talk with her.
 Explain the “why” behind the system, share your value and mission, and clarify your expectations.
 Allow her to share her goals and thoughts too.
 Create an open dialogue around the system itself, and let a relationship of mutual trust build from there.

 Exhausted by operations?
 The solution starts with systems.

 Perhaps you need to get your systems out of your head and communicate them to your team.
 Maybe your systems just need a few tweaks to fix a problem or add steps you’ve missed.
 Or maybe the solution is as simple as stepping back a bit and using your system to start a conversation that builds trust between you and your team member.